Overview,

 Dark Places: Part I - Go To Church.
 Or The Devil Will Get You!
 Mixed media.
 H 1200 × W 900 cm.
 Nord Fiction festival, Écausseville.
 Photography: Romain Guede.

-Dark Places: Part I - Go To Church.
-Or The Devil Will Get You! is a site-specific installation created for the Nord Fiction Festival, held in the monumental Ecausseville Airship Hangar (Normandy, France) on June 17–18, 2022.
+Dark Places: Part I – Go To Church.
+Or The Devil Will Get You! was created for the Nord Fiction Festival inside the monumental Écausseville Airship Hangar (Normandy, France), June 17–18, 2022.
+This first chapter inaugurates the ongoing Dark Places series, a multi-chapter investigation into U.S. “dark sites,” memory, and cultural folklore.

 Dark Places: Part I - Go To Church.
 Or The Devil Will Get You!
 Mixed media.
 H 1200 × W 900 cm.
 Nord Fiction festival, Écausseville.
 Photography: Romain Guede.